atirut-w/oclinux/README.md

 # OCLinux
-A Linux-like OS kernel for OpenComputers mod
+A Linux-like OS kernel written from scratch for OpenComputers mod

+# Credits
+Z0idburg for providing some codebase and for teaching me stuff

+[Zen1th](https://github.com/zenith391/) for creating an improved fork of OCLinux.
+Some of his code is integrated into the kernel instead of merging due to the code cleanup